joergBeigang/switchblade/README.md

 - `Ctrl+P` → Plot
 - `Ctrl+,` → Settings dialog

-The GUI is straightforward and mostly self-explanatory.
+The GUI is straightforward and self-explanatory.

 ---